BETASOM: End of operations

-List of submarines operating from BETASOM
+BETASOM submarines

-In 1940, all twenty-eight Italian submarines which were to be based at BETASOM initially had to sail from bases on the Mediterranean Sea and transit the Straits of Gibraltar to reach the Atlantic Ocean.
-All twenty-eight did this successfully without incident.
+In 1940, all twenty-eight Italian submarines which were to be based at BETASOM initially had to sail from bases on the Mediterranean Sea through the Straits of Gibraltar to reach the Atlantic Ocean; all succeeded.

+Ex-Red Sea submarines

-In 1941, another four Italian submarines based in Italian East Africa (Africa Orientale Italiana, or AOI) reached the base after the fall of that colony during the East African Campaign.
-All four had to travel around the Cape of Good Hope to get to BETASOM.
+In 1941, the four surviving Italian submarines based in Italian East Africa (Africa Orientale Italiana, AOI) sailed around the Cape of Good Hope to BETASOM after the fall of colony during the East African Campaign.

-Transferred from the Red Sea Flotilla during the summer of 1941:

 In 1941, it was decided to return some of the boats to the Mediterranean.
 Perla, Guglielmotti, Brin, Argo, Velella, Dandolo, Emo, Otaria, Mocenigo, and Veniero made the passage.
-Glauco also made the return voyage but was sunk by the British Royal Navy off Cape Spartel.
+Glauco also made the return voyage but was sunk by the Royal Navy off Cape Spartel.
 The submarine cruiser Ammiraglio Cagni was dispatched from the Mediterranean to patrol off South Africa in October 1942.
 On completion she returned to Bordeaux, transferring to BETASOM in February 1943.
 She was converted there for transport to the Far East but was overtaken by the Italian Armistice in September 1943 and was interned at Durban.